- Colle+McVoy Retains Explore Minnesota Tourism Account

 Holidazzle Parades, Minneapolis

-The annual Target Holidazzle Parade displays over one million brilliant lights as visitors watch their favorite storybook characters come to life.
-Lighted elaborate floats, musical groups and costumed characters parade down the Nicollet Mall at 6:30pm, even as the winter weather descends upon Minneapolis.
+The annual Target Holidazzle Parade displays more than 1 million brilliant lights as visitors watch their favorite storybook characters come to life.
+Lighted elaborate floats, musical groups and costumed characters parade down the Nicollet Mall starting at 6:30 p.m., even as the winter weather descends upon Minneapolis.
 The parade is free to watch, and runs Thursday through Sunday during the holiday season.

 Travel Industry News